briankundinger/vabl-jasa/README.md

 - `RLdata10000`: Available within the `RecordLinkage` package in CRAN.
 - `FEBRL4`: Available from the `recordlinkage` [Python package](https://recordlinkage.readthedocs.io/en/latest/ref-datasets.html) and stored in `data/` directory.

+Code to run experiments on restricted data is located in the `code_restricted_data` folder